Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Dirac quantization, special K ahler, and RG flow conditions

 Note that this argument assumes there was no larger-rank accidental nonabelian flavor symmetry \cite{Argyres:2015gha}.
 This is justified by the safely irrelevant conjecture, as discussed in section \ref{SKsplits}.
 Thus the RG flow condition can be thought of as testing the consistency of RG flows with the safely irrelevant conjecture.

 Some of the geometries listed in table \ref{table:theories} which are consistent under RG flows satisfy this condition in an interesting way.
-For example, consider the $II^*\to\{{I_1}^6,I_4\}$ deformation which has flavor symmetry $\Sp(10)$.
+For example, consider the $II^*\to\{{I_1}^6,I_4\}$ deformation which has maximal flavor symmetry $\Sp(10)$.
 When one turns on masses so as to break $\Sp(10)\to\Sp(8)\oplus\U(1)$, the $II^*$ singularity splits into the pattern $\{I_1,I^*_3\}$ (just as in the mass breaking in the last example).
 But now there is an IR free $\SU(2)$ gauge theory giving the $I^*_3$ singularity and an $\Sp(8)$ flavor symmetry: it is the one with half-hypermultiplet representation content $8\cdot{\bf 3}$ and with charge rescaling factor $a=1/2$.
 Since all the fields are in the $\bf 3$, the CB charge normalization is given, by \eqref{u1su2norm}, as $Q=1$, compatible with Dirac quantization and the existence of the $I_1$ singularity.

 There are further conditions that consistency under RG flow imposes.
 There can be special patterns of masses for which some of the undeformable singularities will merge into other singularities on the CB, even though there is no enhanced unbroken flavor symmetry.
 In this case consistency requires that the new singularities correspond to SCFTs which only have $\U(1)$ or empty flavor symmetry.
-An example of a special K\"ahler geometry for which this test fails is the $III^* \to \{{I_1}^2,I^*_1\}$ deformation pattern with $\SU(2)\oplus\SU(2)$ flavor symmetry, shown in table \ref{t3}.
+An example of a special K\"ahler geometry for which this test fails is the $III^* \to \{{I_1}^2,I^*_1\}$ deformation pattern with $\SU(2)\oplus\SU(2)$ maximal flavor symmetry, shown as entry 15 in table \ref{table:theories}.
 In this case there turns out to be a mass deformation breaking $\SU(2)\oplus\SU(2) \to \U(1)\oplus\U(1)$ for which the CB singularities are $\{II, I^*_1\}$.
 But both the $I^*_1$ and the $II$ singularities correspond to theories with no flavor symmetry.

 These examples are meant to give an indication of the tightness of the RG flow condition, and of the intricate way that it is satisfied by the geometries listed in table \ref{table:theories}.
-A more detailed account is given in \cite{Argyres:2015gha}.
+A more detailed account is given in \cite{Argyres:2015gha} for the maximal flavor symmetry assignments.
+A similar (but substantially more elaborate) analysis of the RG flow condition is given in \cite{Argyres:2016xua} for all the allowed sub-maximal flavor symmetry assignments.